ycaquino/tx22-sds-lab6-Yan-Aquino/flask-mongo-template/readme.md

 # Flask + MongoDB Template

-Clone this repository to get started building a Flask app with a MongoDB database.
+Use this folder to get started building a Flask app with a MongoDB database.